nerve-bio/NERVE/README.md

 ## Module 1: Subcelloc
 For this module you will need the only external dependency of NERVE (that we are planning to substitute with a more convenient solution): PSORTB.
 Here a very brief tutorial to have a working PSORTB from Linux command line, through Docker.
-Here a sequence of commands, starting without Docker.
+The sequence of commands, starting without Docker, is:

 ```
 sudo snap install docker